Activists say "The Third Jihad" vilifies the Muslim-American community

-Muslim activists are also calling for Deputy Police Commissioner Paul Browne to resign, saying that he first denied and only later admitted that Kelly was interviewed for the film.
+Muslim activists have also called for Deputy Police Commissioner Paul Browne to resign, saying he first denied and only later admitted that Kelly was interviewed for the film.

-"They were not telling the truth about their involvement in the propaganda film against Muslims," said Nihad Awad, executive director of the Council on American-Islamic Relations (CAIR), adding that New York "deserves people they trust who do not discriminate against people."
+“They were not telling the truth about their involvement in the propaganda film against Muslims,” said Nihad Awad, executive director of the Council on American-Islamic Relations, adding that New York “deserves people they trust who do not discriminate against people.”

-The film's producer, Ralphael Shore, released a written statement defending the film stating that the film accurately portrays radical Islam:
+The film’s producer, Raphael Shore, said in a statement that the film accurately portrays radical Islam:

-"Those that have blasted the film are attempting to stifle an important debate about the internal state of the Muslim community in America, and whether politicized Islam and indoctrination pose tangible security threats," Shore said in the statement.
+“Those that have blasted the film are attempting to stifle an important debate about the internal state of the Muslim community in America, and whether politicized Islam and indoctrination pose tangible security threats,” Shore said.

-According to documents obtained by New York University's Brennan Center for Justice, the film was screened during an NYPD terrorism training course that more than 1,000 police officers attended.
+According to documents obtained by New York University’s Brennan Center for Justice, the film was screened during a New York Police Department terrorism training course that more than 1,000 officers attended.

-In a statement released Wednesday night, Kelly acknowledged that he had been interviewed for the film five years ago by a filmmaker and, "while it never became part of the Department's curriculum, and was not authorized for any training," the film had been screened "for an extended period in 2010" in a room where officers were on break from training.
+In a statement released last week, Kelly acknowledged that he had been interviewed for the film five years ago by a filmmaker and, “while it never became part of the department’s curriculum, and was not authorized for any training,” the film had been screened “for an extended period in 2010” in a room where officers were on break from training.

 According to the statement, the screening stopped after an officer who was offended by it brought it to department officials’ attention.